SAQ-SAM: Semantically-Aligned Quantization for Segment Anything Model: Method

 where attention weight vector ${{\alpha}_{i}=\left ( {\alpha}_{i,1}, \dots , {\alpha}_{i,N_k} \right ) }^{T} \in \mathbb{R}^{N_{k}} $ represent the similarity of i-th query vector ${q}_{i}\in \mathbb{R}^{d_{h}}$ to all key vectors $\left \{ k_{j}\in {\mathbb{R}}^{d_{h}}, j=1, \dots , N_{k} \right \}$.
 A larger weight ${\alpha}_{i,j}$ indicates that ${q}_{i}$ more closely matched to ${k}_{j}$, and the model considers the corresponding value vector $v_j$ to be more important for the task at hand.

-Given the above attention scores, we aim to distinguish salient regions and define them as the \textit{\textbf{Attention Focus}}.
-To achieve this, threshold factor $\theta \in (0,1)$ is used to filter the significant values, resulting in a binarized \textit{\textbf{Attention Focus Mask}} as follows:
+Given the above attention scores, we distinguish salient regions and define them as the \textit{\textbf{Attention Focus}}.
+A threshold factor $\theta \in (0,1)$ is used to filter the significant values, resulting in a binarized \textit{\textbf{Attention Focus Mask}} as follows:

-where $\mathbbm{1} \left \{ \cdot \right \}$ represents an indicator function that returns 1 if the condition is true, otherwise 0.
+where $\textbf{1} \left \{ \cdot \right \}$ represents an indicator function that returns 1 if the condition is true, otherwise 0.

 The Attention Focus Mask implies critical perceptual information modeled by this attention module.
 On this basis, we can maintain the consistency of focusing patterns with the FP model, and thus enabling alignment at the semantic level.
 Specifically, we define the \textbf{\textit{Attention Focus Overlap}} metric, which calculate the overlap of the Attention Focus Mask before and after quantization as follows: